 As of August 2017, the Meramec Valley Citizen Corps Council has partnered with the St. Louis Community College to offer FREE CERT Training for area students.

-The first offering will begin at the Wildwood Campus on September 7th, 2017.
+The next offering will begin at the Wildwood Campus on August 23rd, 2018.
 Classes will be held from 6:30pm – 10pm on Thursday evenings.
 Call (314) 984-7777 to sign up today.
-Explain you would like to register for call "EMSS 715 350 - Community Emergency Response Team Training.
+Explain you would like to register for class "EMSS 715 350 - Community Emergency Response Team Training.
 Click here for more information.